Henry Primakoff Award for Early-Career Particle Physics

 Serving a diverse and inclusive community of physicists worldwide is a primary goal for APS.
 Nominations of qualified women, members of underrepresented minority groups, and scientists from outside the United States are especially encouraged.

-The deadline for submission of nominations for the 2014 award is July 1, 2013.
+The deadline for submission of nominations for the 2017 prize is May 15, 2016.
 The nomination must include:

 There may be additional requirements for particular prizes and awards.
 Please read the rules carefully.

 To complete a nomination click here for the electronic submission form.
 All files should be in PDF format.
 Letters can be signed electronically (for example, using an embedded facsimile) or physically.
 In the latter case they should be digitally scanned.
 Filenames should include the name of the nominee.